- New ELRA Board 2023 April 25, 2023

 3.4 At least one third of Board members must be present for the Board to be quorate (ELRA Statutes 9.10).

 3.5 Minutes shall be taken during each meeting and shall be adopted at the following Board meeting.
-The finalized version of the minutes shall be signed by the President and one other person among the Secretary, the CEO, or a member of the ELDA staff taking the minutes.
+The finalized version of the minutes shall be signed by the President and one other person among the Secretary, the Secretary General, or a member of the ELDA staff taking the minutes.
 The minutes must record the place and date of the meeting, the names of those present, the agenda of matters discussed, a summary of the discussions and the resolutions of the Board, including actions and deadlines.

 a) Board decisions are made by an absolute majority of votes cast (ELRA Statutes 9.10).